 Cloud Video Interop Comparison

-BlueJeans Pexip Infinity Pexip SaaS Poly RealConnect Poly Clariti On-Premises No Yes No No Yes Hybrid Deployment No Yes No No No Private Cloud No Yes No No Yes Cloud Service Yes No Yes Yes No VTC Call Control No Yes Yes No Yes Trusted/Untrusted Users Yes Yes Yes No No Skype for Business Interop - Same platform No Yes No No Yes Custom Domain for Dialling Coming Soon Yes Yes No Yes Join via Skype for Business for 3rd Parties No Yes Coming Soon No No Join via WebRTC for 3rd Parties No Yes No No No Number of Video Streams 9 9 9 4 1 Video Resolution 1080p 1080p 720p 1080p 1080p Content Resolution 1080p 1080p 1080p 1080p 1080p Video Layouts on VTC Active Speaker, Active Speaker + last 5 speakers, 3x3 Grid 1+7, Quad, Voice Switched 1+7 Quad Voice Switched Protocols SIP, H.323 SIP, H.323, WebRTC, Skype for Business SIP, H.323 SIP, H.323 SIP, H.323 Test Call Service No Yes No Yes No Recording Indicator Visual Audio & Visual Audio & Visial Visual Visual Custom Branding of splash screens Coming Soon Yes Coming Soon No No Vendor Branding on VTC call leg Yes No No No No Hosting Teams Gateways in Azure MCU can be on-premises, in Azure, AWS or GCP.
-Teams Gateways in Azure Call Control in 14 regions, Teams Gateways in Azure Teams Gateways in Azure Clariti installed on-premises, connect to Teams Gateways in Azure Locations West US, EMEA, Australia Up to 16 Azure Regions East US, EMEA, Singapore, Australia West US, EMEA, Australia On-premises anywhere and connects to West US, EMEA or Australia Cascaded Link No No No No Yes One Touch Join for Cisco BlueJeans Relay Included Coming Soon (or use 3rd party today) Coming Soon (or use 3rd party today) One Touch Dial included One Touch Dial included One Touch Join for Poly BlueJeans Relay included Use 3rd party today Use 3rd party today One Touch Dial included One Touch Dial included
+BlueJeans Pexip Infinity Pexip SaaS Poly RealConnect Service Poly RealConnect Clariti On-Premises No Yes No No Yes Hybrid Deployment No Yes No No No Private Cloud No Yes No No Yes Cloud Service Yes No Yes Yes No VTC Call Control No Yes Yes No Yes Trusted/Untrusted Users Yes Yes Yes No No Skype for Business Interop - Same platform No Yes No Yes Yes Custom Domain for Dialling Coming Soon Yes Yes Yes Yes Join via Skype for Business for 3rd Parties No Yes Yes No No Join via WebRTC for 3rd Parties No Yes Yes (if registered) No No Number of Video Streams 9 9 9 4 1 Video Resolution 1080p 1080p 720p 1080p 1080p Content Resolution 1080p 1080p 1080p 1080p 1080p Video Layouts on VTC Active Speaker, Active Speaker + last 5 speakers, 3x3 Grid 1+7, Quad, Voice Switched 1+7 Quad Voice Switched Protocols SIP, H.323 SIP, H.323, WebRTC, Skype for Business SIP, H.323 SIP, H.323 SIP, H.323 Test Call Service No Yes No Yes No Recording Indicator Visual Audio & Visual Audio & Visial Visual Visual Custom Branding of splash screens Coming Soon Yes Coming Soon No No Vendor Branding on VTC call leg Yes No No No No Hosting Teams Gateways in Azure MCU can be on-premises, in Azure, AWS or GCP.
+Teams Gateways in Azure Call Control in 14 regions, Teams Gateways in Azure Teams Gateways in Azure Clariti installed on-premises, connect to Teams Gateways in Azure Locations West US, EMEA, Australia Up to 16 Azure Regions East US, EMEA, Singapore, Australia South US, West US, EMEA, Australia On-premises anywhere and connects to West US, EMEA or Australia Cascaded Link No No No No Yes One Touch Join for Cisco BlueJeans Relay Included Coming Soon (or use 3rd party today) Coming Soon (or use 3rd party today) One Touch Dial included One Touch Dial included One Touch Join for Poly BlueJeans Relay included Use 3rd party today Use 3rd party today One Touch Dial included One Touch Dial included

 Supported VTC Devices